Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Abstract

 \section{Abstract}

-This paper studies the master-worker distributed linearly separable computation problem, where the considered computation task, referred to as linearly separable function, is a typical linear transform model widely used in cooperative distributed gradient coding, real-time rendering, linear transformers, etc. The computation task on $\Ksf$ datasets can be expressed as $\Ksf_{\rm c}$ linear combinations of $\Ksf$ messages, where each message is the output of an individual function on one dataset.
-Straggler effect is also considered, such that from the answers of any $\Nsf_{\rm r}$ of the $\Nsf$ distributed workers, the master should accomplish the task.
-The computation cost is defined as the number of datasets assigned to each worker, while the communication cost is defined as the number of (coded) messages that should be received.
+This paper studies the master-worker distributed linearly separable computation problem, where the considered computation task, referred to as linearly separable function, is a generic linear map.
+This model includes cooperative distributed gradient coding, real-time rendering, linear transforms, etc. as special cases.
+The computation task on $\Ksf$ datasets can be expressed as $\Ksf_{\rm c}$ linear combinations of $\Ksf$ messages, where each message is the output of an individual function on one dataset.
+In this distributed computing model, the $\Ksf$ datasets are assigned to $\Nsf$ workers for computation.
+Due to the possible presence of stragglers, it is required that the master can obtain the desired computation task from the answers of any $\Nsf_{\rm r}$ out of $\Nsf$ workers.
+The computation cost is defined as the number of datasets assigned to each worker, while the communication cost is defined as the number of codewords that should be received.
 The objective is to characterize the optimal tradeoff between the computation and communication costs.
-The problem has remained so far open, even under the cyclic data assignment.
-Since in fact various distributed computing schemes were proposed in the literature under the cyclic data assignment, with this paper we close the problem for the cyclic assignment.
-This paper proposes a new computing scheme with the cyclic assignment based on the concept of interference alignment, by treating each message which cannot be computed by a worker as an interference from this worker.
-Under the cyclic assignment, the proposed computing scheme is then proved to be optimal when $\Nsf=\Ksf$ and be order optimal within a factor of $2$ otherwise.
+A common way to assign the datasets to the workers is ``cyclic assignment’’.
+This has been considered in several theoretical works, as well as gradient coding etc. Motivated by its theoretical and practical relevance, in this paper we focus on the cyclic assignment and solve the problem by determining the optimal computation/communication cost tradeoff when $\Nsf=\Ksf$ and order optimal within a factor of $2$ otherwise.
+In particular, this paper proposes a new computing scheme with the cyclic assignment based on the concept of interference alignment, by treating each message which cannot be computed by a worker as an interference from this worker.
 Beyond the appealing order-optimality result, we also show that the proposed scheme achieves significant gains over the current state of the art in practice.
 Experimental results over Tencent Cloud show the reduction of whole distributed computing process time of our scheme is up to $72.8\%$ compared to the benchmark scheme which treats the computation on $\Ksf_{\rm c}$ linear combinations as $\Ksf_{\rm c}$ individual computations.